JoseAtlin/Noobs-code/README.md

-# Python-puzzles
+# Python_Mini_Projects
-A variety of algorithms to solve simple puzzles like tic tac toe, sudoku, hangman.The algorithms are based on Python.
+A variety of algorithms to solve simple puzzles like tic tac toe, sudoku, hangman.The algorithms are based on Python and socket programming (Server - Client).

 ## About
 The Python files associated are created as a project model which gives a lot of experience of python syntaxes, libraries like NumPy and Random.